eplanch/fine_tuning/README.md

     return metric.compute(predictions=predictions, references=labels)
 ```

-We now create our `Trainer` object with our pretrained model, the training arguements, the training and test datasets, and the `compute_metrics` function we created above:
+At this point, we were able to create our `Trainer` object with the pretrained model, the training arguements, the training and test datasets, and the `compute_metrics` function we created above:

 ```
 # creating the trainer object